 How a fitness benefit works

 Your program may have added perks like a newsletter with healthy tips or a rewards program for tracking your activity.
-Some plans for people with low income, like a Minnesota Senior Health Options (MSHO) plan, also offer free transportation to the fitness centers.
+Some plans for people with low income, like a Minnesota Senior Health Options (MSHO) plan, also offer free transportation to fitness centers.

 Getting started on a program